yaretzj/ChoreCenter/Android/README.md

 2. If the user has not been registered yet, he or she will be directed to a page for signing up after they log in with their Google account.
 The kid account sign-up requires input of the parent code during the sign-up step in order to be linked to the specific parent account.
 Parent code is accessible from the user navigation page drawer of a parent account.
 3. A parent account can access activities to create chores and rewards from user navigation page drawer.
 4. A child account can access submit chore and redeem reward activities from user navigation page drawer.
-5. Chores and rewards created by a parent account are visible to the linked kid account for submit or redeem.
+5. Chores and rewards created by a parent account are visible to the linked kid account for completion or redemption.
-6. Kids are expected to be honest and only submit a chore after they have finished it but parents can verify that their kids have indeed completed the chores that are submitted {not supported in beta release}.
+6. Kids are expected to be honest and only mark a chore as completed after they have finished it but parents can verify that their kids have indeed completed the chores.
-7. Points earned by kids from submitted chores can be used to redeem exciting rewards customized by their parents.
+7. Kids will only receive points after the parent marks a completed chore as verified.
+The points earned by a kid can be used to redeem exciting rewards customized by their parents.

 ### Progress